 As legal counsel to project sponsors, we work with the project team to identify required permits and approvals; develop a permitting strategy; and prepare, review and ensure the legal sufficiency of studies and reports.
 We help to streamline the permitting process, which includes elevating issues to agency headquarters and congressional offices in Washington, D.C., if necessary.

-Our attorneys have significant experience in the laws and regulations that govern large infrastructure projects.
-We regularly work with the key environmental statutes to ensure that projects receive the required approvals, without unreasonable burdens, costs or delays:
+Our lawyers have significant experience in the laws and regulations that govern large infrastructure projects.
+We regularly work with the key environmental statutes to ensure that projects receive the required approvals, without unreasonable burdens, costs or delays.

 - National Environmental Policy Act (NEPA).
 We advise project sponsors on the NEPA review of a wide range of complex projects by advocating strategic and advantageous positions for our clients before government agencies, ensuring that studies meet legal requirements and working to streamline the environmental review process.